cedmandocdoc/agos/README.md

 Skips an amount of values then propagates, same as `slice(amount)`.

 - Arguments:
-  - `amount` type number, count to skip.
+  - `amount`: number of count to skip.
 - Return: Stream

 ---